 - NSF's Awards Policies and Procedures Landing Page (Includes link to FAQ on Proposal Preparation and Award Administration, FastLane-Related FAQs on Proposal Presentation, other FAQs, New Awardee Guide, and more)

 - OSP Staff Directory (Displayed By Teams)

 The steps below outline the process for working with Georgia Tech's OSP to prepare and submit an NSF grant proposal.

 - Have an NSF ID (associated with an official Georgia Tech e-mail address).
 For information about registering (or transferring) a NSF ID, visit our helpful guide: Research.Gov Registration Procedure (PDF)

 - Review the NSF Proposal & Awards Policies & Procedures Guide (PAPPG) for specific instructions for each section of the proposal.
 Contact your contracting officer with any questions.

 - Review the proposal solicitation for any requirements that differ from or extend the NSF PAPPG.
 Unless stated otherwise, the proposal should strictly adhere to the guide.

-- Begin work on your Fastlane proposal as early as possible.
-Inform your contracting officer of your intent to submit, and initiate the Georgia Tech e-routing process.
+- Begin work on your NSF proposal as early as possible.
+Inform your contracting officer of your intent to submit, and initiate the Georgia Tech eRouting process.

 - Review the Georgia Tech Reference Sheet to create your proposal files and assure compliance with the NSF PAPPG.

-- From the “Prepare Proposal” screen, run the “Check” function to identify any errors that will prevent submission.
-If so, address them.
-Finally, “Allow SRO Access.”
-You should allow SRO Access at least three business days before the deadline in order to receive a thorough review by your contracting officer prior to submission.
+- Be sure to allow SRO access at least three business days before the deadline in order to receive a thorough review by your contracting officer prior to submission.
 OSP cannot guarantee a proper review if access is granted any less than three business days before the due date.